tezlm/discard/readme.md

 # discard

-A matrix client for people who like discord's ui.
-Work in progress.
+A former matrix client for people who like discord's ui.
+No longer maintained.